J-ok-git/thinking-spatially-toolkit/_pages/tools.md

 - ArcGIS Online -
 - Felt maps -

+### Web apps

+Web tools for working with and analyzing complex spatial data.
+These are tools for working in the cloud on geospatial data.

+- Google Earth Engine - A multi-petabyte catalog of satellite imagery and geospatial datasets with planetary-scale analysis capabilities.
+Runs in the cloud.
+- Planet -
+- Simply Analytics -

 ## Storytelling

 Web tools for sharing narratives in map form.
 Media rich templates that combine interactive maps with text, images, video, and links.